|

 also explains light circulation effects as well as matter transfer through

 the center.
-Moreover, simulations of
+Moreover, simulations of interacting

-interacting black holes give some credence to this idea.
-A link to a fabulous mathematical simulator
+black holes give some credence to this idea.

-for black holes is provided below that allows one to vary the projected light
+provided below that allows one to vary the projected light beam at the black

-beam at the black hole and observe the result.
-Other relevant resources are linked as
+hole and observe the result.
+Other

-magnetic fields green and red
+in magnetic fields Light green and red lasers in

-lasers in gas and fluid reflection,
+gas and fluid reflection,

-refraction, scattering
+refraction, scattering |

 Copyright 2007,